 Lakewood, CO 80228

 Park at the main lot off C-47o and Alameda to Rooney rd.
 Go on the bridge (over the highway) and then left onto the Green Mountain Trail.
 Follow the trail along the base of the mountain until it meets a gravel road and take a right up the road all the way to the top.
-You will gain about 1200 feet in a little over 2 miles.
+You will gain over 800 feet in about 1.5 miles.
 Head back down for another round or take one of the many beautiful single track trails down for a longer loop.

 4758 Hwy.
 93, Golden (map link)